-The Constitutional Court Panel may order protective measures and give such other directions as it considers necessary for the proper determination of the referral.
+The Constitutional Court Panel may order protective measures.
+Rule 81 of the RPE shall apply mutatis mutandis.
+The Constitutional Court Panel or the Presiding Judge of the Constitutional Court Panel may give such other directions as it considers necessary for the proper determination of the referral.